thuun/wiki-js-kaspa/README.md

 Navigate to Administration -> Themes, and under "Code Injection" drop the contents to the "CSS Override" then click Apply.

-> :bulb: This is not a theme "package", instead is provided as simple CSS overrides to the standard WikiJS theme.
+> :bulb: This is not a theme "package", instead it is provided as simple CSS overrides to the standard WikiJS theme.

 -----